VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 How to Select Cells in Excel Using VBA

-We can use the Cells.Select method to select cells in Excel VBA.
-Using this property, we can select specific cells or cells based on conditions.
-Here, we will demonstrate 3 examples of using Cells.Select method to select cells.
+Use the Cells.Select method to select cells in Excel VBA.
+This property allows us to select specific cells or cells based on conditions.
+Here, we will demonstrate three examples of using the Cells.Select method to select cells.

 To demonstrate these examples, we will use the following dataset that contains the Order No, Retail Price, Order Quantity, and Total of a random shop.